-Born in Madrid, 1955.
+Born in 1955.
 Bachelor's Degree in Economics and Business Administration from the Complutense University in Madrid and Master's Degree in Literary and Theatrical Research in the European context by UNED.

 He began his professional career as a journalist, contributing frequent articles for various publications on economics and cultural topics (Cinco Días, El Europeo, Cambio 16, Ediciones Zeta, etc.).